 Background on Guantanamo Bay Prison

 Detainees: The first detainees arrived at the Guantanamo Bay detention facility on January 11, 2002.
 Since it opened, 780 detainees have been held there.
 The Bush Administration transferred over 500 detainees out of the prison, and the Obama Administration transferred 197, and the Trump Administration has transferred one.
 Only 40 detainees remain, with five cleared for transfer by all relevant U.S. national security agencies.
-Twenty-six more have been slated for indefinite detention (but are eligible for periodic review of that designation), 10 have been charged and/or are in pre-trial hearings in the military commission system, and three are either serving or awaiting military commission sentences.
+Twenty-three more have been slated for indefinite detention (but are eligible for periodic review of that designation), 10 have been charged and/or are in pre-trial hearings in the military commission system, and three are either serving or awaiting military commission sentences.

 Costs: The prison at Guantanamo costs approximately $445 million per year to run.
 With the current population, continuing its use costs more than $10 million per detainee per year–much more than comparable federal or military prisons, which cost about $78,000 per prisoner annually.
 Even with the costs of building new facilities or modifying existing facilities, housing detainees in the United States would save around $85 million per year.
 Guantanamo has been called “the most expensive prison on earth,” and due to deteriorating infrastructure, costs will likely rise if the prison remains open.